 White spot disease

-Movement restrictions are in place for high-risk animals such as prawns, yabbies and marine worms.
-This means they cannot be moved out of the white spot disease restricted area that extends from Caloundra to the New South Wales border and west to Ipswich, unless cooked first.
+In Queensland, movement restrictions are in place for high-risk animals such as prawns, yabbies and marine worms.
+This means they cannot be moved out of the Queensland white spot disease restricted area that extends from Caloundra to the New South Wales border and west to Ipswich, unless cooked first.

 - Download the restricted area map (PDF, 1.5MB)